Fire Chief

 National Fallen Firefighters Foundation's Everyone Goes Home program

-encouraging a culture of safety at AFD and beyond
+encouraging a culture of safety at ACFD and beyond